What to Read in a Contract? Party-Specific Summarization of Legal Obligations, Entitlements, and Prohibitions: Results and Analysis

-We present the Precision, Recall, and F1 trends at $k\in\{1,3,5,10\}$ in Figure~\ref{fig:per-eval}.
+Figure~\ref{fig:per-eval} shows the Precision@k, Recall@k, and F1@k$\in\{1,3,5,10\}$ trends.
 As expected, precision decreases with $k$ while recall and F1 increase.
 Similar to Table~\ref{tab:ete}, \textsc{ContraSum} outperforms the baselines in each plot while there is a huge gap between our model's performance and the upper-bound leaving scope for improvement in the future.